PERSUE-Lab-ASU/cse467/about.md

 **Important.** Excused absences for classes will be given without penalty to the grade in the case of (1) a university-sanctioned event [ACD 304-02]; (2) religious holidays [ACD 304-04]; a list can be found here https://eoss.asu.edu/cora/holidays ]; (3) work performed in the line-of-duty according [SSM 201-18]; Excused absences do not relieve students from responsibility for any part of the course work required during the period of absence.

 ## Late submission policy for assignments
 Start early and plan your time well.
 To account for unavoidable issues, students will get a 2-day extension for one of the assignments without asking me (except for the last homework).
-This should be reserved for an emergency, there will be no further extension unless prior approval.
+This should be reserved for an emergency; there will be no further extension without prior approval.

 ## Grading policy